Auburn man found guilty of littering for flowers on fiancé’s grave arrested for DUI - NewsBreak

 AUBURN, Ala. ( WRBL ) – The east Alabama man found guilty of Criminal Littering for leaving potted flowers on his fiancée’s grave in Auburn has been arrested again, this time on allegations of Driving Under the Influence of Alcohol.

-Hagans received support from all over the country after he was arrested and charged with Criminal Littering for leaving a hand made flower box on Hannah Ford’s grave who was 27-years-old at the time she died in a car crash, the same day the couple had chosen their wedding venue.
-Her death devastated Hagans.Auburn man found guilty of Criminal Littering for flowers on fiancé’s grave
+Hagans received support from all over the country after he was arrested and charged with Criminal Littering for leaving a handmade flower box on Hannah Ford’s grave who was 27-years-old at the time she died in a car crash, the same day the couple had chosen their wedding venue.
+Her death devastated Hagans.ALEA searching for escaped inmate in Montgomery area

 Winchester was found guilty by a municipal judge during Thursday’s Bench trial on June 9th.
 The judge said in open court he was tasked with following the law, not emotion, and the flowers were a clear violation based on testimony and evidence.
 The judge also offered his condolences to Hagans, and the complainant, Dr. Tom Ford, for the loss of Hagans’ fiancé, who was Dr. Ford’s daughter.
 Hagans intends to file an appeal, which could lead to a jury trial.